-For most moms their time preparing for breastfeeding may involves taking a two hour class.
+For most moms, their time preparing for breastfeeding may involve taking a two-hour class.
 The rest of their breastfeeding prep time is e trying to decide what pump and other breastfeeding products to buy or put on their registry.

-- This is one of the most important things you can do to prepare.
+- This is one of the most important things you can do to make breastfeeding easier.
 Classes are available in person and online.
 Pick the option that works best for you.

 - While you are pregnant, it can be difficult to think about what is going to happen after the baby arrives.
 Most moms are just focused on getting the baby out of their body.
 This is normal.

 - Don’t expect to learn everything you will ever need to know about breastfeeding in one class.

 - If the class tries to teach you ALL THE THINGS I guarantee that you will zone out and not hear anything after the first hour.
 Two hours max.

 - It would take hours to teach a class where you learn everything about breastfeeding that you need to know.

 - Look for a class that will prepare you for the first couple of weeks.

-You need someone you can call to ask questions. you want to have a couple lactation consultants that you can make an appointment with if you need one-on-one help.
+You need someone you can call to ask questions. you want to have a couple of lactation consultants that you can make an appointment with if you need one-on-one help.